checkeverything.ch

 Apple, Samsung, and major retailers accept trade-ins even for damaged devices:

-• Apple Trade-In: up to CHF 450 for damaged iPhone 15 series
+• Apple Trade-In: up to CHF 450 for a damaged iPhone 15 series

 • Samsung Trade-In: similar values for Galaxy devices